rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 Because of that, extending the default definitions with close modifiers is in general reasonable.

-Note however, that the above considerations did not take into account, whether a section can be closed in a given context.
+Note however, that the above considerations do not take into account, if a section can be closed in a given context.
 As it turns out (see below), sections can not be closed arbitrarily.
-The usefulness of such modifiers therefore has its limits.
+The usefulness of close modifiers therefore has its limits.

 <!-- ======================================================================= -->